<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <h2>But what does that mean for the price of silver?</h2>

 <p>Is the precious metal heading for an all-time high in the not-too-distant future?
 Do the news headlines and global unrest affect the precious metal market even more than we understand?
 Could this secret demand potentially drive demand even more and take future prices to unprecedented levels?
 As “wars and rumors of wars” continue to proliferate the headlines, we would be wise to consider silver’s application in creating modern weapons of war and its uses in military and aerospace technology.
 There is a high – and hidden demand for silver that continues to increase as technology increases.
 These trends, as well as geopolitical tensions, will have an impact on the market and will greatly affect supply and demand of silver.
 Yet another reason to own silver – this still affordable and critically important precious metal.
 Read the <a href="https://www.kitco.com/news/article/2024-10-22/silvers-secret-military-demand-hidden-force-driving-price-growth" target="_blank" rel="noopener">complete article</a> from Kitco News.
 Perhaps you have considered purchasing gold or silver.
 Maybe you’ve wondered where to start or maybe even visited a local <a class="wpil_keyword_link" href="https://nashvillegoldandcoin.com/how-to-sell-your-coins/" title="How We Work" data-wpil-keyword-link="linked" data-wpil-monitor-id="27">coin shop</a> or coin dealer.
 We operate differently, working one-on-one with our clients to provide a welcoming, safe and secure experience.
 And best of all, we have a wide selection of Constitutional silver, silver coins, silver bars, and silver rounds.
-Call <a class="wpil_keyword_link" href="https://nashvillegoldandcoin.com/services/" title="Services" data-wpil-keyword-link="linked" data-wpil-monitor-id="256">Nashville Gold</a> &amp; Coin today to schedule an appointment.
+Call <a class="wpil_keyword_link" href="https://nashvillegoldandcoin.com/gold-and-silver-prices/" title="Gold and Silver Prices" data-wpil-keyword-link="linked" data-wpil-monitor-id="331">Nashville Gold</a> &amp; Coin today to schedule an appointment.
 615-535-2785.</p>

 <p>The post <a href="https://nashvillegoldandcoin.com/blog/wars-what-does-mean-for-silver/">Wars and Rumors of Wars — What Does It Mean For Silver?</a> appeared first on <a href="https://nashvillegoldandcoin.com">Nashville Gold and Coin</a>.</p>